niksakkas/Data-Mining-Projects/README.md

 # Data-Mining-Projects

-These projects are from my undergraduate Data Mining program.
+These projects are from my undergraduate Data Mining program (summer 2020).

 ## Project 1